HTAA Conference 2026Many Stories, Many Voices

 About the Presenter

-Anthony Barnett is an innovative educator with extensive experience in educational technology and artificial intelligence applications in teaching.
-He has researched the intersection of AI and pedagogy, developing practical frameworks for integrating new technologies in educational settings.
-Anthony specializes in helping educators adapt to technological change while maintaining focus on student learning outcomes and educational integrity.
-He regularly presents on educational innovation and the future of teaching in an AI-enhanced world.
+Anthony Barnett is experienced in educational technology and artificial intelligence applications in teaching.
+He is researching the intersection of AI and pedagogy, seeking to develop practical frameworks for integrating new technologies in educational settings.

 Dr Craig Johnston